chiragd0408/chiragd0408/README.md

 # 👋 Hi, I'm Chirag

-🚀 I’m a Software Developer at **ItNextSolution** with a passion for building **AI-powered systems, smart automation, and scalable web applications**.

 🧠 I work at the intersection of **Machine Learning, Backend APIs, and Cloud DevOps**, turning complex data and models into real-world solutions.

 ---